Session 1 – The Mind-Body Problem: Extra Materials

-Here are the session slides as well a few extra resources about the mind-body problem.
+This week, we will look at the relationship between our mind and body.
+Here are the session slides, as well a few extra resources about the mind-body problem.
 These materials are pitched at different levels of understanding, so some may stretch you more than others.
-They are completely optional: feel free to dip in and out of them as you choose!

 BBC Radio 4: In Our Time – The Mind-Body Problem (opens in iPlayer)